MinuParkBasler/QylonTestFlight/README.md

 and then, open your Qt creator or an editor which can build this example.

-Open .pro file(QylonTestFlight.pro) in this project and build it.
+Open [.pro file](QylonTestFlight.pro) in this project and build it.